 - Chuck Jackson.
 "I first met met Cow Creek elder Chuck Jackson through my friend John Medicine Horse Kelly in the early 1980s.
 He lived on his family's traditional native land and carried in his head most of what had survived of Cow Creek and Takelma culture.
 The three of us sat for hours sharing stories.
 We talked about the mythology (Daldal, Coyote, Bear) and places (Ti'lomikh, the Table Rocks, the Bear Rock and the cave where Hapkemnas the creator lives).
 He told us stories of the arrival of Europeans and amazing stories of healing and transformation."

-Drawing by Thomas Doty.
+Drawings by Thomas Doty.

 Photos by Rogue Valley Community Television, Ann Kokkeler, Jason R. Couch,